s3n0/e2scripts/README.md

 + **oscam-new-version-updater.sh**
    > - script for automatic detection of new version on the internet and for immediate update in case of newer version
    > - 7zip archiver is required since 'ar' is a problematic when splitting files from IPK packages
-   > - this script uses "updates.mynonpublic.com" as an update source